qmzhao26/MemBrain-v1-WorkflowAdaptation/README.md

 ## Example data

-For testing the functionality of MemBrain, we provide a toy dataset, containing 3 membranes from one tomogram (https://elifesciences.org/articles/53740).
+toy_data: containing 3 membranes from one tomogram (https://elifesciences.org/articles/53740).
 Instructions how to use it can be found here:

 ### Data preparation
 The corresponding ground truth data positions, as well as membrane meshes are provided without requiring further processing.